ayush9634/smart-assistant/README.md

-# 🧠 Smart Research Assistant
+# 🧠 Smart Assistant for Research Summarization

 A Streamlit-powered application using Google Gemini AI for:
 - 📄 Document upload (PDF/TXT)